 It is important to note that the object of these Guidelines is to meet the requirements of the consultations which have been taking place between the Church and Governmental Departments; as such these Guidelines supersede any previous national or local Guidelines and are prepared for use throughout the church.

-The term 'member of staff' means Associate Minister, Parish Assistant, Deacon, Project or Specialist Worker employed as an MDS.
+The term 'member of staff' means Associate Minister, Parish Assistant, Deacon, Project or Specialist Worker employed by the Ministries Council.
 They are also relevant where there are locally employed staff.
-These procedures do not apply to Team Ministries and the definition of Team Ministry (Section 10 re two or more ministers of PMP ACT)